 Guide

+Use an iCloud Mail CLI to list, search, and read iCloud emails from terminal.
 This guide is specifically about iCloud Mail's awkward access model: no public mail API, mandatory two-factor authentication, app-specific passwords, and Apple-only mailbox quirks like Hide My Email aliases, custom domains, and the Notes folder.
-It shows how to list and search iCloud Mail from the terminal without building around raw IMAP.

 Written by Prem Keshari Senior SRE